mostjs-community/most-rx-utils/README.md

 ## How to use

 1. Clone the repo.
+2. Edit git remote.
-2. Edit `package.json` (don’t forget to rename the package and remove `"private": true`).
+3. Edit `package.json` (don’t forget to rename the package and remove `"private": true`).
-3. Edit `README.md` for good measure.
+4. Edit `README.md` for good measure.
-4. You’re ready to code.
+5. You’re ready to code.

 ## What it lacks